openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   compare their own responses to the rubric, or a staff assessment, in which members of course staff evaluate learner responses using the same rubric.

-  For more information, see :ref:`partnercoursestaff:Open Response Assessments Two`.
+  For more information, see :ref:`Open Response Assessments Two`.

 .. _P: